Paint (advertisement): Reception

 Paint won Campaign magazine's "Campaign of the Year" award in 2006.
 It won the "Best Commercial" accolade at the 2007 British Television Advertising Awards.
 The advert also received the 2007 D&AD Wood Pencil award from the British educational organisation Design and Art Direction.
+In 2009, it ranked ninth on ITV1's Ad of the Decade, five spots higher than Balls.

 A BBC News journalist claimed that Paint is "widely regarded as one of the most technically complex adverts ever made."
 Alexander Smail from Daily Record likened it to adverts from the Skittles confectionery brand Skittles.
 He added "it is among the most memorable and recognisable campaigns in recent years."
 He added the clip's highlight is the inclusion of the clown running around.
 In 2022, the advert was placed at thirty-five on The Drum's "World's best ads ever" feature.
 Ellen Ormesher wrote that "a rainbow-splattered romp on a housing estate in the south of Glasgow doesn't sound like the most obvious way to sell televisions, but the best ads are rarely literal."
 It was included at number twenty five in O'Reilly Media's "how 30 great ads were made" feature.
 It was chosen as Ad Age's "pick of the week" feature and praised the advertising campaign behind the advert.
 They noted it deserved "points for creating public awareness and excitement online about the making of a commercial."
 Ad Age's reporter noted the success of the advert "is to say nothing of those few seconds of clown footage, which in themselves made Paint an easy pick o' the week."
 Claire Beale from The Independent branded Paint a "great ad" that served as an example of a good advertising agency's marketing success.

 Mark Connor from Scottish Daily Express branded the "Colour like no other" campaign a "colourful and whacky series of ads."
 He described Paint as "a spectacular explosion of colour on a scale that had never been seen before."
 Seth Stevenson from Slate believed that Paint was "fairly astonishing" but "not as breathtaking" as Balls, adding that both provided "simple but powerful sales message".
 Robin Hicks of Mumbrella included Paint in a list of fifty advertisements "where music made the difference" to the finished product.
 In the book, "Marketing For Dummies", the advert was praised for being "memorable", helping to convey "a positive perception of the product" and the campaign for "attracting attention to itself."
 They added that the paint explosions were "reminiscent of the way that the famous fountains shoot up to music at Las Vegas' Bellagio hotel."